-At ILA, the ProQR project, in partnership with the Power-to-X-Hub, will support the “Shaping Sustainable Aviation” event on June 24.
-Presentations are planned on the engagement, opportunities, and Brazilian pioneering on the topic of SAFs and the participation of the Director of Biofuels of the Ministry of Mines and Energy (MME), Fábio Vinhado, in a panel on the book and claim supply system, a topic of extreme prominence in international discussions on how to develop an international market for alternative aerospace fuels.
+At ILA, the ProQR project, in partnership with the Power-to-X-Hub, supported the “Shaping Sustainable Aviation” event on June 24.
+Presentations were held on the engagement, opportunities, and Brazilian pioneering on the topic of SAFs and the director of Biofuels of the Brazilian Ministry of Mines and Energy (MME), Fábio Vinhado, participated in a panel on the book and claim supply system, a topic of extreme prominence in international discussions on how to develop an international market for alternative aerospace fuels.

-The ILA 2022 exhibition will last from 22 to 26 June and takes place at Berlin International Airport (BER), with more than 1000 exhibitors, who will feature the most current aerospace technologies developed in the world.
-For the sectoral participants such as industries, space agencies, military, politicians and scientists in the field, ILA promotes dialogue sessions.
-The general public can check out a large static display of aircraft, as well as air shows and an online program.
+The ILA 2022 exhibition lasted from 22 to 26 June and took place at Berlin International Airport (BER), with more than 1000 exhibitors, who featured the most current aerospace technologies developed around the world.
+For the sectoral participants such as industries, space agencies, military, politicians and scientists in the field, ILA promoted a number of dialogue sessions.
+The general public was able to check out a large static display of aircraft, as well as air shows and an online program.

 Technical visits in pilot plant and research institutions

-In addition to the activities at ILA, the mission schedule is also on the schedule to visit the world’s first commercial SAF plant.
+In addition to the activities at ILA, the representatives had the opportunity to check the the first plant in the world to produce e-kerosene on an industrial scale.
 Located in the northern German city of Werlte, the plant is a venture of Atmosfair, a German non-profit organization that operates internationally in initiatives to reduce carbon emissions.
-The visit is an excellent opportunity to see in operation the state-of-the-art technology used to produce SAF from renewable energy, CO2 and water.
-There will also be a visit to the premises of Fraunhofer IKTS, a specialized German association that is an international reference in the production of ceramic materials for industrial application, including SAF improvement processes.
-Also present will be partners of the Technische Universität Bergakademie Freiberg, one of the oldest active higher education institutions and which has established itself as one of the world leaders in energy studies.
-Follow our page and social networks to learn about updates on this mission.
+The visit was an excellent opportunity to see in operation the state-of-the-art technology used to produce SAF from renewable energy, CO2 and water.
+The participants also visited the premises of Fraunhofer IKTS, a specialized German association that is an international reference in the production of ceramic materials for industrial application, including SAF improvement processes.
+Also present were partners of the Technische Universität Bergakademie Freiberg, one of the oldest active higher education institutions and which has established itself as one of the world leaders in energy studies.

 Ruth Barbosa and Vitoria Souza contributed to this article.